English and British royal mistresses: James II

-Charles was succeeded by his younger brother James II, who may have had as many as eleven mistresses.
-He did not follow the accepted standard of beauty of the time: while his contemporaries sought out heavy-set, voluptuous women on the Baroque model, James was attracted to skinny, boyish young girls in their teens.
-He was a Catholic, and his brother Charles II remarked in jest that his mistresses were "so ugly that they must have been provided as penance by his confessors".
-Anne Hyde was his mistress before she became his wife; he met her in 1657 at The Hague and by some reports promised marriage to her when he became her lover a year or so after.
-She became pregnant, but they were not officially married as was often the custom of the time until the year following, 24 November 1659.
-His brother Charles II sent lawyers to Breda when Anne Hyde insisted they had been secretly married where the legal marriage was registered in the public records as having taken place there on 24 November 1659.
-Further confirmation was the confession of James II's sister who on her deathbed confessed that she had set up the untrue slander against Anne.
+Anne Hyde was his mistress before she became his wife; he met her in 1657 at The Hague, and by some reports, promised marriage to her when he became her lover a year or so after.
+She became pregnant; but they were not officially married, as was often the custom of the time, until the year following, 24 November 1659.

+His brother, King Charles II, sent lawyers to Breda when Anne Hyde insisted they had been secretly married, where the legal marriage was registered in the public records as having taken place there on 24 November 1659.
+Further confirmation was the confession of James II's sister the Princess Royal who, on her deathbed, confessed that she had set up the untrue slander against Anne.
 His longest-lasting mistress, Arabella Churchill, was described as nothing but skin and bone.
 He noticed her while out for a ride; she fell from her horse, exposing her legs.
-She would bear him four illegitimate children.

 Other Stuart monarchs

-Charles I was also extremely attached to Villiers, his father's friend, but he is not known to have had a physical relationship with anybody but his wife, Queen Henrietta Maria of France.
+Charles I was also extremely attached to Villiers, his father's friend, but he is not known to have had a physical relationship with anybody but his wife, Queen Henrietta Maria.

 Neither Mary II nor Anne had any physical relationships outside of marriage, although Anne had intense emotional attachments to both Sarah Churchill, Duchess of Marlborough and Sarah's cousin Abigail Masham, Baroness Masham, both of whom became politically important.

 William III, the husband and co-ruler of Mary II, was presumed to have had one mistress, Elizabeth Villiers.

 House of Hanover

 George I

 George I had divorced his wife Sophia Dorothea of Celle 20 years before his accession to the British throne, and thus brought with him to the Kingdom of Great Britain his long-established mistress: Ehrengard Melusine von der Schulenburg, who was so tall and scrawny that she was nicknamed "the maypole".
 Sophia von Kielmansegg, sometimes referred to as a mistress of George I, was actually his morganatic half-sister; they were both children of Ernest Augustus, Elector of Hanover.
-She was known to compete for influence with Melusine and assumed, or pretended, to be a mistress by the British courtiers.
+She was known to compete for influence with Melusine and was assumed, or pretended, to be a mistress by the British courtiers.